d-protsenko/tutorials/quickstart/how_to_start.md

 After writing actor, plugin and tests for them, we can finally work on configuring feature.
 Declare our actor in `objects` section of the feature like in the example below.

-Note that we're using `actor` as a kind, because we're dealing with stateful actor and we need to build up a query for handlers to process correctly.
-If actor does not require any query for handlers, then `stateless_actor` can be used.
+Note that we're using `"kind": "actor"`, because we're dealing with stateful actor and we need to build up a queue for handlers to process correctly.
+If actor does not require any queue for handlers, then `"stateless_actor"` can be used.

 ```json
 {